tuneflow/tuneflow-docs/docs/en/developer/devkit-python.md

 ## Making code changes when debugging your plugin

-When you change your plugin code, you will need to exit the devkit and restart it.
-Please note that **you need to exit the "Plugin Development" plugin in TuneFlow when you exit the devkit**, so that the next time you start the devkit, "Plugin Development" plugin can be initialized correctly.
+When you change your plugin code, you may need to exit the devkit and restart it. **Please note that after restarting the devkit, you may also need to re-install your plugin in TuneFlow**, so that the next time you run your plugin, it can be initialized correctly from the latest version.

 ## Next